infracost/infracost/CONTRIBUTING.md

 - count: do not include the count in the cost component name or in brackets.
 Terraform's `count` replicates a resource in `plan.json` file.
 If something like `desired_count` or other cost-related count parameter is included in the `plan.json` file, do use count when calculating the HourlyQuantity/MonthlyQuantity so each line-item in the Infracost output shows the total price/cost for that line-item.

 - units:
-  - use plural, e.g. hours, months, requests, GB-months, GB (already plural).
+  - use plural, e.g. hours, months, requests, GB (already plural).
 For a "unit per something", use singular per time unit, e.g. use Per GB per hour.
 Where it makes sense, instead of "API calls" use "API requests" or "requests" for better consistency.

   - for things where the Terraform resource represents 1 unit, e.g. an `aws_instance`, an `aws_secretsmanager_secret` and a `google_dns_managed_zone`, the units should be months (or hours if that makes more sense).
 For everything else, the units should be whatever is being charged for, e.g. queries, requests.

-  - for data transferred, where you pay for the data per GB, then use `GB`.
-For storage, where you pay per GB per month, then use `GB-months`.
-You'll probably see that the Cloud Pricing API's units to use a similar logic.
-The AWS pricing pages sometimes use a different one than their own pricing API, in that case the pricing API is a better guide.
+  - for data transferred where you pay for the data per GB, then use `GB`.

+  - for storage or other resources priced in Unit-months (e.g. `GB-months`), then use the unit by itself (`GB`).
+The AWS pricing pages sometimes use a different unit than their own pricing API, in that case the pricing page is a better guide.

+  - for units priced in Unit-hours (e.g. `IOPS-hours`) but best understood in months, then use the unit by itself (`IOPS`) with an appropriate `UnitMultiplier`.

   - unit multiplier: when adding a `costComponent`, set the `UnitMultiplier` to 1 except: